You Don't Say!: Syndicated

 Peck's version was played very similar to the ABC version, but with a few changes to accommodate the syndicated series (since the then-standard process of "bicycling" tapes shuffled the airings from city to city and made returning champions impractical).
 Two contestants played on Monday and Tuesday of a particular week, while two more played on Wednesday and Thursday.
 In a tournament fashion, the highest scorers from those games played each other on Friday.
 Instead of cash being awarded on a scale for each correct answer, every answer scored only one point, regardless of the number of clues necessary, with five winning the game.
 Correct answers were worth $100 on the Monday–Thursday shows and $200 on Fridays, but these payouts were not reflected in the scoring.

-If the game ended in a tie due to time running out, the player who needed fewer clues during the course of the game was declared the winner.
+If the game ended in a tie due to time running out, the player who needed fewer clues during the game was declared the winner.

-The Bonus Board was played exactly the same as the ABC run for $5,000 in cash on Monday–Thursday shows.
+The Bonus Board was played the same as the ABC run for $5,000 in cash on Monday–Thursday shows.
 The Friday game, which was harder than the rest of the week, was played for $10,000 in prizes.
 This time, the player was allowed a maximum of five clues.